 The currently selected SMART trigger mode (single source, pattern, state qualified, time/events qualified, or TV) is always displayed in the Panel Status menu.
-When the SMART trigger is switched on, this will be the configuration.
+When the SMART trigger is switched on, this will be the active configuration.

-MEMORY STATUS MENU

-The Panel Status menu displays acquisition parameters for waveforms to be acquired.
-The Memory Status menu on the other hand displays acquisition parameters for waveforms already acquired and currently stored in the various memories of the 9420/50.
+MEMORY STATUS MENU The Panel Status menu displays acquisition parameters for waveforms to be acquired.
+The Memory Status menu on the other hand displays acquisition parameters for waveforms already acquired and currently stored in the various memories.

 The annotation used for Memory Status is similar to that of the Panel Status menu.
-Pressing the Memory Status button (3) displays the Memory Status menu for Channel 1 as shown in Figure 22.
-6
+Pressing the Memory Status button (3) displays the Memory Status menu for Channel 1 as shown in Figure 18.